trbaxter/Old-Projects/Python/2018 Homework Assignments/Chapter 2/README.md

 <br>

 ## Exercise 9 (Calculate Wind-Chill Temperature)
-How cold is it outside?
-The temperature alone is not enough to provide the answer.\
-Other factors including wind speed, relative humidity, and sunshine play important roles in determining coldness outside.\
 In 2001, the National Weather Service (NWS) implemented the new wind-chill temperature to measure the coldness using temperature and wind speed.
 The formula is:

 $$ t_{wc} = 35.74 + 0.6215 \cdot t_a - 35.75 \cdot v^{0.16} + 0.4275 \cdot t_{a} \cdot v^{0.16}  $$